The Xyggy Discovery Engine is a different kind of beast from conventional machine learning and information retrieval.

 “To do this Facebook run tens of trillions queries per day to make about six million predictions per second.
 Facebook trains the algorithms that power its News Feed within hours, using trillions of data points.
 The company updates its learning models every 15 minutes to two hours so that it can react quickly to current events.”

 Each time a model is re-trained and re-tested, the cost in time and resources accumulate.
-It is also shows the data model is out of sync with the real-world.
+It also demonstrates the data model is out of sync with the real-world.

-The Xyggy Engine automatically learns as it goes along.
+The Engine automatically learns as it goes along.

 There are no training and re-training cycles.